dhanekom/dbmigrator/README.md

 ### Production workflow

 - Add a .env file to the path from which the dbmigrator app will be executed.
 See the "Command line flags" section below (specifically the "ENV file param" column).
 Configure these values in the .env file.
 Note that all parameters can be configured via command line flags (see below).
-Note that command line flags take precedence over .env file parameters.
+Also note that command line flags take precedence over .env file parameters.
-- Send the up and down migration files in the migration_path (It is import to keep this folder up to date to ensure that migrations are executed in the correct order)
+- Send the up and down migration files to the migration_path (It is import to keep this folder up to date to ensure that migrations are executed in the correct order)
 - Upgrade the database structure by running the up migrations.
   <br><code>dbmigrator up</code><br>
-  Note: You might want to send migration files that must not yet be run (e.g. if you want to send up and down mimigration files before updating the application(s) that uses your database).
+  Note: You might want to send migration files that must not yet be run (e.g. if you want to send up and down migration files before updating the application(s) that uses your database).
 In this case you could upgrade to a specified migration version by running "dbmigrator up [version timestamp]".
   <br>E.g. <code>dbmigrator up 20221015_183738<></code><br>

 ## Supported databases